raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

-Notice that the first option has a blank `value` attribute.
+**Notice:** The first option has a blank `value`.
-This will be used later when creating the functionality for your form.

 **Test:** Click the **Run** button to see your changes.
-+ You will see a dropdown list.
++ You will see a drop-down list.
-+ Click on the arrow to view more options.
++ Click the arrow to view the choices.

 --- /task ---

 **Debug step:**
-+ Check that you have used `<option>` elements inside your `<select>` elements.
++ Check you have four `<option>` elements inside your `<select>` elements.
-+ Ensure your form fields are being created in the right order: place the entire div with the attribute `id="ability-input"` below the `<div>` element with the attribute `id="name-input"`.
++ Check you have closing `</option>` tags foe each option.

-### Design the Superhero appearance section
+### Superhero 'appearance' section

+Next, users will describe their superhero's appearance!

+The `<textarea>` element provides multi-line text entry.

+--- collapse ---

+---
+title: See an example
+---

+<br>`<textarea></textarea>`
+<br>*Try it*:
+<br><textarea></textarea>

+--- /collapse ---

-You will add a text area to your form so users can describe their supehero's appearance.
+You can add a `placeholder` attribute to an input element.

-The `<textarea>` element creates a form field with multiple lines so users can input text.
-The element can be styled using CSS.
+This gives a hint as to what the user should enter.

+The hint is replaced when the user starts typing.

+--- collapse ---

+---
+title: Examples of input attributes
+---

++ placeholder: provides a short hint that describes the expected value of the input field and is replaced when the user enters a value.
+Example: `<input type="text" placeholder="Enter your name">`

++ value: sets the default data entered in the input field.
+For example in a form where the user is asked for their dietary requirements, you could set the default value of that field to "None".
+Example: `<input type="text" name="Dietary requirements" value="None">`

++ required: ensures that the input field must be filled out before submitting the form.
+Example: `<input type="text" required>`

++ maxlength: sets the maximum number of characters allowed in a text or password input.
+Example: `<input type="text" maxlength="30">`

++ min and max: sets the minimum and maximum values for number or date inputs.
+Example: `<input type="number" min="0" max="100">`

+--- /collapse ---

 --- task ---

 Create a `<div>` element with the attribute `id="appearance-input"`.

-Add the HTML code for creating the appearance description within the `<div>` element.
+Add the `<label>` and `<textarea>` HTML inside the `<div>` element.

+Include a `placeholder` attribute for the `<textarea>` element.

 --- code ---
 ---